Punjabis: Traditional dress

 A Punjabi suit that features two items - a qameez (top), salwar (bottom) is the traditional attire of the Punjabi people.
 Shalwars are trousers which are atypically wide at the waist but which narrow to a cuffed bottom.
 They are held up by a drawstring or elastic belt, which causes them to become pleated around the waist.
 The trousers can be wide and baggy, or they can be cut quite narrow, on the bias.
 The kameez is a long shirt or tunic.
 The side seams are left open below the waist-line (the opening known as the chaak), which gives the wearer greater freedom of movement.
 The kameez is usually cut straight and flat; older kameez use traditional cuts; modern kameez are more likely to have European-inspired set-in sleeves.
 The combination garment is sometimes called salwar kurta, salwar suit, or Punjabi suit.
 The shalwar-kameez is a widely-worn, and national dress, of Pakistan.
 When women wear the shalwar-kameez in some regions, they usually wear a long scarf or shawl called a dupatta around the head or neck.
 The dupatta is also employed as a form of modesty—although it is made of delicate material, it obscures the upper body's contours by passing over the shoulders.
 For Muslim women, the dupatta is a less stringent alternative to the chador or burqa (see hijab and purdah); for Sikh and Hindu women, the dupatta is useful when the head must be covered, as in a temple or the presence of elders.
 Everywhere in South Asia, modern versions of the attire have evolved; the shalwars are worn lower down on the waist, the kameez have shorter length, with higher splits, lower necklines and backlines, and with cropped sleeves or without sleeves.

 Music

 Bhangra describes dance-oriented popular music with Punjabi rhythms, developed since the 1980s.
-Sufi music and Qawali, commonly practiced in Punjab, Pakistan; are other important genres in the Punjab region.
+Sufi music and Qawali, commonly practised in Punjab, Pakistan; are other important genres in the Punjab region.